Azure/azure-iot-operations/README.md

 ## Overview

-This repo contains the definition of Azure IoT Operations (AIO) and allows for AIO to be deployed to an Arc-enabled K8s cluster.
+This repo contains the deployment definition of Azure IoT Operations (AIO) and allows for AIO to be deployed to an Arc-enabled K8s cluster.
+This repository does not encourage pull requests, as the repo is meant for publicly sharing the releases of AIO and not shared development of AIO.

-Please follow the Azure IoT Operations [Quickstart](https://alicesprings.ms/docs/quickstart/)
+Please follow the Azure IoT Operations [Quickstart](https://alicesprings.ms/docs/quickstart/).

 ## Forking the Repo

-If you want to fork this repo, there are some additional steps you will need to take to set up the fork.
+If you want to fork this repo and try deployment of AIO through GitOps, there are some additional steps you will need to take to set up the fork.

 1. Set the `AZURE_CREDENTIALS` repository secret.